-Annual Student Trips include the following:
+Annual Student Trips, supported by the Middle School travel fees, include the following:

-- Stratford Festival Students in Grade 8 travel to Stratford, Ontario for two days/one night where they attend two plays at the Festival Theater and enjoy other Festival activities. - Shaw Festival Students in Grade 7 travel to Niagara-on-the-Lake for two days/one night where they see a play by G. B. Shaw or one of his contemporaries, tour historic Fort George and drive the length of the Welland Canal.
+- Stratford Festival Students in Grade 8 travel to Stratford, Ontario for two days/one night where they attend two plays at the Festival Theater and enjoy other Festival activities. - Shaw Festival Students in Grade 7 travel to Niagara-on-the-Lake for two days/one night where they see a play by G. B. Shaw or one of his contemporaries, tour historic Fort George and drive the length of the Welland Canal. - Grade 8 Educational Trip All Grade 8 students culminate their Middle School education with a trip to Boston with Middle School faculty as guides and chaperones. - Chautauqua Institution-All Middle School students travel to the Institution annually.